 - 1. Availability of both 12-month historical dividend yield and 3-month ADTV in EUR - 2.
 3-month ADTV in EUR above EUR 8 million - 3.
 Suspension from trading for not more than 10% of the STOXX calendar trading days: Min Number of Price Observations ${Period} = Number$ of Trading Days ${Period} \times 0.9$

-The remaining stocks are grouped as follows to form the Selection list:
+Effective up until September 2020 review, the remaining stocks are grouped as follows to form the Selection list:

 Group Universe

 Social Evolutions